jameskolwolf1/Whack-A-Prof/specs/Specification.md

 ### **3.3: Software Interfaces** <a name="software-interfaces"></a>

-The game requires Javascript support in order to be run on a browser.
+The game requires JavaScript support in order to be run on a browser.
 The game should be supported in all browsers however the game has full support on a firefox browser.
 There are only compatibility issues when the size of the screen is too big because the proportions of the background and other graphical features can be altered.

 ## **4. System Features** <a name="system-features"></a>